Associate Professor Michael Kirley

-- Oliveira E, Kirley M, Kvan T, Karakiewicz J, Vaz C. Distributed and Hetrogeneous Data Analysis for Smart Urban Planning.
-16th CAAD Futures Conference.
+- Oliveira E, Kirley M, Kvan T, Karakiewicz J, Vaz C. Distributed and Heterogeneous Data Analysis for Smart Urban Planning.
+16th International CAAD Futures Conference.
 Springer.
-2015, Vol. CCIS 527.
+2015, Vol. 527.
 Editors: Celani G, Sperling DM, Franco JMS.

 - Munoz MA, Kirley M, Halgamuge S. Exploratory Landscape Analysis of Continuous Space Optimization Problems Using Information Content.
 IEEE TRANSACTIONS ON EVOLUTIONARY COMPUTATION.
 IEEE - Institute of Electrical and Electronic Engineers.
 2015, Vol. 19, Issue 1.

 - Sun Y, Kirley M, Halgamuge S. Extended Differential Grouping for Large Scale Global Optimization with Direct and Indirect Variable Interactions.
 17th Genetic and Evolutionary Computation Conference (GECCO).
 Association for Computing Machinery Inc..
 2015.
 Editors: Silva S.